Terms and Conditions

-The level of sanction issued will be decided by the President Sports or the President Student Activities, and will vary in severity depending on the severity of the behavioural breach and the impact it has had upon the individual, the team, the club, the society or the reputation of the Union or the University.
+The level of sanction issued will be decided by the President (Sports and Engagement) or the President (Development), and will vary in severity depending on the severity of the behavioural breach and the impact it has had upon the individual, the team, the club, the society or the reputation of the Union or the University.
 More information can be found within the Union’s Behavior policy under section 3.0.

-A student, team, club or society may appeal to the Sports or Societies Council via the Union President within 3 working days of the sanction being issued against either themselves, or the club or society as a whole.
-However, the decision of Sports or Societies Council is final.
+A student, team, club or society may appeal to the Sports or Societies Executive Committee via the Union President within 3 working days of the sanction being issued against either themselves, or the club or society as a whole.
+However, the decision of Sports or Societies Executive Committee is final.

 Clubs or Societies who abide by the Code of Practice will be considered for the achievement of Club or Society of the Year at varying award ceremonies.